-Inspired by Beau Brummell’s early 19th-century cravat, the bow tie (often confused with the black tie dress code) is just a vestimentary accessory, part of the black tie dress code.
+Beau Brummell’s early 19th-century cravat, the bow tie (often confused with the black-tie dress code) is just a vestimentary accessory, part of the black-tie dress code.

 The color of choice was midnight blue because it looked even darker than black in artificial lighting.

 The black-tie dress code was quickly adopted by members of the

 Tuxedo Club in New York, several of whom were Henry Poole customers (tuxedo = Americanism).

 What to Wear to a Black Tie Event

 Let’s get to the core of the matter – what to wear at a black-tie event.